nearform/titus/README.md

 Titus is an end-to-end JavaScript stack created for modern web application development.

-This repository is a [monorepo](https://lernajs.io/) containing distinct parts of the Titus stack, packages include:
+This repository is a [monorepo](https://lernajs.io/) containing distinct parts of the Titus stack.
+Packages include:

 - [titus-starter](https://github.com/nearform/titus/tree/master/packages/titus-starter) - A client-side starter shell based off of [create-react-app](https://github.com/facebook/create-react-app) with the addition of [Storybook](https://storybook.js.org/), [Material-UI](https://material-ui.com/), [Reach Router](https://reach.tech/router), [Redux](https://redux.js.org/) and more.
 - [titus-components](https://github.com/nearform/titus/tree/master/packages/titus-components) - A collection of React components ready to drop in to your application.